 Pogo Stick– An old school toy that my son became obsessed with.
 Again, he loves to jump and bounce, so this was a fun challenge for him.
 With the right helmet and practicing on grass, he got quite good.
 He now sets up obstacle courses for himself that he does while he’s on his pogo stick.

-Gifts that Encourage Movement:
+Holiday Gifts for Kids that Encourage Movement:

 Scoot a Longs – These are great for early walkers and beginning walkers who are excited to be on the move!
 My youngest loved scooting around trying to keep up with her older siblings.